Wolemercy/weatherit/README.md

 # weatherit
-A app that serves your weather requests
+An app that serves your weather requests